charlesmarafao/send4-challenge/README.md

 # Add SHOPIFY_BASE_URL sent by email to the product service env

-# Install dependencies and run the app
+# Install dependencies and run the app - alias to docker-compose
+#
 $ lerna run dcc-up
 ```